📍Community Overview of Living in Frankfort KY

 Home styles in Frankfort are diverse – you’ll find everything from historic homes near downtown (some dating to the 1800s) to classic mid-century ranch and split-level houses in established neighborhoods, as well as newer modern developments in the outskirts.
 This variety means buyers can choose a cozy older bungalow with character, a spacious suburban two-story, or even a low-maintenance townhome or condo.
 Each neighborhood in Frankfort, KY offers its own charm, whether it’s tree-lined historic districts or newer subdivisions with modern amenities.

-Real estate market: Overall, the Frankfort real estate market offers good value compared to larger cities, with a range of home types to suit different preferences and budgets.¹
+Real estate market: Overall, living in Frankfort KY offers good value compared to larger cities, with a range of home types to suit different preferences and budgets.¹

 Major employers & economy: Being the capital, Frankfort’s economy is anchored by government.
 Nearly 28% of the local workforce is employed in public administration (state government).
 The presence of state agencies and the legislature provides a stable employment base.
 In addition, Frankfort hosts Kentucky State University, a local HBCU, and has several manufacturing and bourbon industry employers.
 Major private-sector employers include Buffalo Trace Distillery (a world-famous bourbon distillery) and manufacturing companies like Montaplast and Topy, among others.
 The education, healthcare, and retail sectors are significant as well, each accounting for around 10–15% of jobs locally.
 Many residents work right in Frankfort, but some commute to nearby cities for work, taking advantage of the city’s central location.²